bootdotdev/blog/content/backend/what-is-backend-web-development.md

 I want to be clear that in this article, I’m going to narrow my focus a little bit.
 I’ll be talking specifically about what backend web development is, as opposed to backend game development or backend mobile development.

-Let’s get into answering the question, “What is backend web development?”
+Let’s get into answering the question, "What is backend web development?"

 ## What does a Backend Web Developer do?